-Whether its Thanksgiving dinner, lighting the candels for Hannukah, gathering around the Christmas tree or ringing in 2022, families will be gathering all around the country.
-Unfortunately, with near certainty, most famililes won't take this opportunity to discuss an important topic: Aging parents and Long-Term Care.
+Whether it's Thanksgiving dinner, lighting the candles for Hannukah, gathering around the Christmas tree, or ringing in 2023, families will be gathering all around the country.
+Unfortunately, with near certainty, most families won't take this opportunity to discuss an important topic: Aging Parents & Long-Term Care.

-Answering that question often requires input from many of those joining your clients this holiday weekend.
-Because, unfortunately, the physical, emotional, and financial implications of Long-Term Care needs could eventually be felt by ALL of them.
-The best way to mitigate the impact of future Long-Term Care needs is to have a plan that is well thought out and addresses the needs and concerns of the entire family, and perhaps the year-end and holidays are a good place and time to begin those discussions!!
+Answering that question will require input from many of those joining your clients this holiday season as, unfortunately, the physical, emotional, and financial implications of a Long-Term Care event could be felt by ALL of them.
+The best way to mitigate the impact of future Long-Term Care needs is to have a plan that is well thought out and addresses the needs and concerns of the entire family.
+Perhaps the year-end and holidays are a good place and time to begin those discussions!!

 As we approach the holiday season, perhaps you should encourage clients to take

 advantage of family gatherings to address this important, multi-generational topic!